Isaiah 13:14

 Like a hunted gazelle, like a sheep without a shepherd, each will return to his own people, each will flee to his native land.

-Like a hunted gazelle
+Like a hunted gazelle,

-like sheep without a shepherd
+like a sheep without a shepherd,

-each will return to his own people
+each will return to his own people,

-each will flee to his own land
+each will flee to his native land.

 Persons / Places / Events